netdata/netdata/README.md

 _Charts are panned by dragging them with the mouse.
 Charts can be zoomed in/out with`SHIFT` + `mouse wheel` while the mouse pointer is over a chart._

-> The visible time-frame (pan and zoom) is propagated from Netdata server to Netdata server, when navigating via the [node menu](registry#registry).
+> The visible time-frame (pan and zoom) is propagated from Netdata server to Netdata server when navigating via the [node menu](registry#registry).

 ### Highlighted time-frame

-To improve visual anomaly detection across charts, the user can highlight a time-frame (by pressing `ALT` + `mouse selection`) on all charts.
+To improve visual anomaly detection across charts, the user can highlight a time-frame (by pressing `Alt` + `mouse selection`) on all charts.

 ![highlighted-timeframe](https://user-images.githubusercontent.com/2662304/48311876-f9093300-e5ae-11e8-9c74-e3e291741990.gif)

-_A highlighted time-frame can be given by pressing `ALT` + `mouse selection` on any chart.
+_A highlighted time-frame can be given by pressing `Alt` + `mouse selection` on any chart.
 Netdata will highlight the same range on all charts._

 > Highlighted ranges are propagated from Netdata server to Netdata server, when navigating via the [node menu](registry#registry).

 ## What does it monitor

 Netdata data collection is **extensible** - you can monitor anything you can get a metric for.
-Its [Plugin API](collectors/plugins.d/) supports all programing languages (anything can be a Netdata plugin, BASH, python, perl, node.js, java, Go, ruby, etc).
+Its [Plugin API](collectors/plugins.d/) supports all programming languages (anything can be a Netdata plugin, BASH, python, perl, node.js, java, Go, ruby, etc).

--   For better performance, most system related plugins (cpu, memory, disks, filesystems, networking, etc) have been written in `C`.
+-   For better performance, most system-related plugins (CPU, memory, disks, filesystems, networking, etc) have been written in C.
--   For faster development and easier contributions, most application related plugins (databases, web servers, etc) have been written in `python`.
+-   For faster development and easier contributions, most application related plugins (databases, web servers, etc) have been written in Python`.

 #### APM (Application Performance Monitoring)